rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ![alt text](images/bbox-flow.png "Architecture")

 1. Test the Retail REST API on the Developer Portal
-2. Create the Virtual Shopping List mobile app and supporting web services in Bluemix
+2. Create the Virtual Shopping List mobile app and supporting web services in IBM Cloud
 3. Create and populate the mobile app tables in Cloudant
 4. Test the Virtual Shopping List mobile app end-to-end
 5. Explore customer purchase history data in IBM Watson Analytics